 Find more information about tours using the links to the left.

-Tour Application Dates Fall tours (September 29, 2014–January 30, 2015) open August 15, 2014 Spring tours (February 2–May 29, 2015) open December 15, 2014
+Tour Application Dates Fall tours (September 26, 2016–January 28, 2017) open August 15, 2016 Spring tours (January 30–May 26, 2017) open December 1, 2016

-Docent-led tours are available on a limited number of Saturdays, on a first-come, first served basis.
+Docent-led tours are available on a limited number of Saturdays on a first-come, first-served basis.
 Apply online using the Student Tour Application.